TPriyanka22/CMPE283-Assignment1/README.md

 # CMPE283-Assignment1

+1) Assignment is done by me

-Please find the steps to recreate the development steps:
+2) Please find the steps to recreate the development steps:

 ●	Create a free tier account in the Google Cloud Platform to make use of the services.